SuryakantKulkarni/100-Days-Of-DevOps-KodeKloud-Challenge-Series/Tasks/Day-66.md

 4. Create a `NodePort` type service named `mysql` and set nodePort to `30007`.

-5. Create a secret named `mysql-root-pass` having a key pair value, where key is `password` and its value is `YUIidhb667`, create another secret named `mysql-user-pass` having some key pair values, where frist key is `username` and its value is `kodekloud_rin`, second key is `password` and value is `BruCStnMT5`, create one more secret named `mysql-db-url`, key name is `database` and value is `kodekloud_db7`
+5. Create a secret named `mysql-root-pass` having a key pair value, where key is `password` and its value is `YUIidhb667`, create another secret named `mysql-user-pass` having some key pair values, where first key is `username` and its value is `kodekloud_rin`, second key is `password` and value is `BruCStnMT5`, create one more secret named `mysql-db-url`, key name is `database` and value is `kodekloud_db7`

 6. Define some Environment variables within the container: